ipfs/specs/src/routing/http-routing-v1.md

 ---
 title: Routing V1 HTTP API
 description: >
-  Delegated content routing is a mechanism for IPFS implementations to use for offloading content routing to another process.
+  Delegated routing is a mechanism for IPFS implementations to use for offloading content routing and naming to another process/server.
 This specification describes an HTTP API for delegated content routing.
 date: 2023-03-22
 maturity: reliable
 editors:
   - name: Gus Eggert
     github: guseggert
+  - name: Masih H. Derkani
+    github: masih
+xref:
+  - ipns-record
 order: 0
 tags: ['routing']
 ---

-"Delegated content routing" is a mechanism for IPFS implementations to use for offloading content routing to another process/server.
+Delegated routing is a mechanism for IPFS implementations to use for offloading content routing and naming to another process/server.
 This specification describes an HTTP API for delegated content routing.

 ## API Specification

-The Delegated Content Routing Routing HTTP API uses the `application/json` content type by default.
+The Routing HTTP API uses the `application/json` content type by default.
+For :ref[IPNS Names], the verifiable [`application/vnd.ipfs.ipns-record`][application/vnd.ipfs.ipns-record] content type is used.

 As such, human-readable encodings of types are preferred.
 This specification may be updated in the future with a compact `application/cbor` encoding, in which case compact encodings of the various types would be used.